Chocolate is one of the world’s favourite foods but growing cocoa is a hard task. Fairtrade is helping to make it more

 The international price of cocoa beans is currently rising in response to high demand for cocoa products as the industry wakes up to a potential long-term shortfall in global supply; disease and age are damaging cocoa trees and the number of farmers is falling because the benefits are so poor that few young people want to stay in the profession - the average age of a cocoa farmer is 50.

 Despite the rise in prices, farmers aren’t benefiting sufficiently and remain in poverty as their income fails to keep up with rising production costs and household expenses.

-In 2013-14, cocoa farmers earned more than £8.4 million in Fairtrade Premiums and almost a quarter was invested in supporting farming families meet their daily needs.
+In 2015-16, cocoa farmers earned around £22 million in Fairtrade Premiums and almost a quarter was invested in supporting farming families meet their daily needs.

 Read more about cocoa farming and how Fairtrade is making a difference.